Primo Colón: Teaming with Epico (2011–2020)

-From April 4 to May 9, 2016, several videos aired on ‘’Raw’' promoted the return of Primo and Epico, who revived their Puerto Rican gimmick under the new name ‘’'The Shining Stars’'’.
-On the May 16 episode of ‘’Raw’', The Shining Stars debuted by defeating a local tag team Scott Jackson and Brian Kennedy in a squash match.
+From April 4 to May 9, 2016, several videos aired on Raw promoted the return of Primo and Epico, who revived their Puerto Rican gimmick under the new name The Shining Stars.
+On the May 16 episode of Raw, The Shining Stars debuted by defeating a local tag team Scott Jackson and Brian Kennedy in a squash match.
 They then began showing tendencies of con men, trying to persuade various superstars to purchase timeshares to their Puerto Rican resort.
-This led to a feud with The Golden Truth (Goldust and R-Truth) On the November 7 episode of ‘’Raw’', after R-Truth sold his team's Survivor Series spot for a stay at a timeshare to The Shining Stars, both teams competed to qualify for the 10–on–10 Survivor Series Tag Team Elimination match, which Primo and Epico won.
-At the event, Team Raw defeated Team SmackDown.
+This led to a feud with The Golden Truth (Goldust and R-Truth) On the November 7 episode of Raw, after R-Truth sold his team's Survivor Series spot for a stay at a timeshare to The Shining Stars, both teams competed to qualify for the 10–on–10 Survivor Series Tag Team Elimination match, which Primo and Epico won.
+At Survivor Series, Team Raw defeated Team SmackDown.
 At WrestleMania 33, Primo participated in the André the Giant Memorial Battle Royal but was eliminated by Braun Strowman.

 On April 11, 2017, they were traded to the SmackDown brand as part of the 2017 Superstar Shake-up when they attacked American Alpha (Chad Gable and Jason Jordan).
 The following week on SmackDown Live, the team were officially renamed The Colóns, after defeating American Alpha.
 In June, Colón suffered a knee injury.
 After a long hiatus, Colón returned on the April 3, 2018 episode of SmackDown Live, teaming with Baron Corbin, Dolph Ziggler and Mojo Rawley in a winning effort against Breezango (Tyler Breeze and Fandango), Tye Dillinger and Zack Ryder.
 At WrestleMania 34, Colón participated in the André the Giant Memorial Battle Royal, which he failed to win.
 Following this, the team rarely appeared on TV or at live events, virtually disappearing.
 On December 10, 2019, Colón was suspended for 30 days, for violating of WWE's Wellness Policy.
 Primo claimed that he didn't fail the test and was suspended due to missing the test, as he was in Puerto Rico at the time and stated that he plans to appeal the decision.
 On April 15, 2020, Primo was released from his WWE contract due to the budget cuts stemming from the COVID-19 pandemic, ending his 13-year tenure with the company.